Hallucination Mitigation with Agentic AI, Nested Learning, and AI Sustainability via Semantic Caching

 Article Content

 From source RSS / original summaryarXiv:2605.
-29055v1 Announce Type: new Abstract: Hallucination remains a major reliability barrier for production LLM systems, particularly in multi-agent pipelines where unsupported claims can propagate unchecked across stages.
+29055v1 Announce Type: new Abstract: Hallucination remains a major reliability barrier for production LLM systems, particularly in pipelines where unsupported claims can propagate unchecked across stages.
 This paper adapts a HOPE-inspired Nested Learning architecture with Continuum Memory Systems (CMS) and semantic similarity caching to a hybrid benchmark of 310 prompts combining 217 epistemic-uncertainty prompts and 93 fabrication-induction stress-test prompts.

 A three-stage agentic pipeline orchestrated via the Open Floor Protocol (OFP) is evaluated with five KPIs -- FCD (Factual Claim Density), FGR (Factual Grounding References), FDF (Fictional Disclaimer Frequency), ECS (Explicit Contextualization Score), and OSR (Observability Score Ratio) -- aggregated into THS (Total Hallucination Score) across five weighting configurations to study mitigation-observability trade-offs.